demisto/content/Packs/ThreatExchange/README.md

 ---

-Receive threat intelligence about applications, IP addresses, URLs and hashes, a service by Facebook This integration was integrated and tested with version xx of ThreatExchange
+Receive threat intelligence about applications, IP addresses, URLs and hashes, a service by Facebook

 ## Configure ThreatExchange on Demisto
 ---